Chabloz/WsMini/docs/examples/index.md

 # WsMini Examples

-This directory contains complete examples demonstrating all the features of WsMini.
+This directory contains complete examples demonstrating some of the features of WsMini.
 Each example includes both server and client code with HTML interfaces.

 ## Overview